-‘West Valley Fire’ in southern Utah burns thousands of acres within view of nearby homes
+10 homes threatened as ‘West Valley Fire’ burns on 2,500 acres in southern Utah

 “It's zero percent contained," Nick Howell, West Valley Fire Information Officer said.
 "We're working on getting crews to the area,"

 Because it's in the wilderness, access is a huge challenge.
-While it's mostly dry brush there are nearly a dozen homes three to five miles from the flames near the mill flat trail head.
+While it's mostly dry brush there are nearly a dozen homes three to five miles from the flames near the Mill Flat trailhead.

 “Firefighters are in there now to do structure protection and assessing the area of what they can do in the event the fire does reach that property,” Howell said.